balaji-b-v/mm-dynamic-forms/README.md

 Alternatives
 ------------
-If this project isn't for you (it's not very mature, yet, so there are plenty of reasons it may not be a good fit for your projects, yet), there are some other ways to go about the same basic thing.
-They each have their own benefits and drawbacks, but I'll let their own developers speak to those, especially as I haven't tested any, yet.
-Here are a few; let me know if you're aware of others:

 * [JSON Form][json-form] - A jQuery-based library for converting JSON Schemas into HTML forms;
     a mature option with many advanced features, though centered around Twitter Bootstrap.